gvwilson/sensibleadventures/booksters-apprentice.md

 her tenth naming day.

-Through it all, Thomas sat on the bed next to Razi's, watching Nuu Ciy's work with professional curiosity.
+Through it all, Thomas sat on the bed next to Razi's, watching Nuu Ciy's work with professional curiosity and occasionally muttering to his jacket.
 Erileine had almost (almost) punched him when he told Erileine that he couldn't help Razi.
 "But he's dying!" she had shouted.

 "Yes, so the faster you get help, the better," he repeated for the third time.